 In Pilates, positions like all-fours, plank or downward dog offer weight bearing for the upper body and may help with bone density in the wrist and arm.
 The reformer and springboard offer weight bearing and resistance training for the whole body.
 Standing work is also very beneficial.
-At Body Harmonics we offer classes that are specifically geared to people with Osteoporosis and Osteopenia.
-They are called Osteomat (a mat class) and Osteoblast (a reformer class). *If you have osteoporosis you may be at risk for fracture.
+At Body Harmonics we offer group classes and private sessions that are specifically geared to people with Osteoporosis and Osteopenia. *If you have osteoporosis you may be at risk for fracture.
 So consult your doctor first and exercise with caution.

 Find out more…